Twisted Spiral Bread Buns with Mediterranean Spices (Video)

 - 1 Tbsp active dry yeast

 - 4 cups all purpose flour

 Spice blend: combine 1 teaspoon of the following dry herbs and spices – parsley, oregano, basil, paprika, summer savory, thyme and ½ teaspoon of salt

 To prepare the dough

 - In a large mixing bowl add the water, sugar, yeast, one cup of flour and the salt.
 Using a stand mixer or a spatula mix the ingredients until you have a wet dough.
-Gradually ad more flour and continue mixing on low until your dough forms a bowl and it is no longer sticking to your hands or to the side of the bowl.
+Gradually add more flour and continue mixing on low until your dough forms a ball and it is no longer sticking to your hands or to the sides of the bowl.
 Cover the bowl with a towel or plastic wrap and put it in a warm spot (away from vents) to proof for 40 minutes.

 To prepare the spice mix

 - Add 1 teaspoon of the following dry herbs and spices in a bowl: parsley, oregano, basil, paprika, summer savory, thyme, and ½ teaspoon of salt.
 Stir well and set aside.